jsailo/kbase/index.md

 tags: [about_me]
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: I'm a technical writer offering technical writing experience of over 13 years in the IT industry with writing documentation for domains ranging from RPA, ATM/POS transactions management, ERP, CRM, technical authoring and content management software, enterprise mobile applications, guest facing technologies applications, and embedded systems.
+summary: I'm a technical writer offering an experience of over 13 years in the IT industry with writing documentation for domains ranging from RPA, ATM/POS transactions management, ERP, CRM, enterprise mobile applications, guest facing technologies, and embedded systems.
 ---

 * Creates end-user documentation, such as user guides, installation guides, administrator guides, release notes, run book, online help, along with data sheets and marketing collateral by interacting with software and testing engineers, solution architects, end users, and subject matter experts